What employees really, really want from you

 Alongside all this transformation is a very real change that’s happening inside your company: the change in employee expectations.

-Then they get to work and it’s back to email, conference calls, meetings and that intranet from the nineties.
+Then they get to work, and it’s back to email, conference calls, meetings and that intranet from the ’90s.
 Do we need to change the culture, systems and tools that support our working lives?
 Of course we do.
 The question for big companies is how to change.

 Let’s look at what employees are saying…